AndrewMichael2020/health-huddle/README.md

 The enterprise was in full steam while humans enjoyed morning coffee with bagels.

 Maya read the roll-up: two mapping tickets are in Blocked for now, two foundation tickets are In Progress, inventory is Done, and seven new tickets are waiting for human owners.
-A helpful colleague, Priya promised Marcus her draft and Marcus promised annotations that both Priya and Elena would need to proceed.
+A helpful colleague, Priya promised Marcus her draft and Marcus promised annotations that both Priya and Elena would so much need to proceed.

 ***